nickzoic/mpy-tut/input-and-output.md

      pin(True)
      pin(False)

+Note that it is connected backwards: to turn the LED *on*, set the pin value to False and to turn it *off* set the pin value to True.

 Of course you can do this in a loop to get 'blinky', the microcontroller equivalent of `print('hello world')`: